davwheat/thomasr.me/_projects/photog.md

 ---
-# this page is unique in that is is both a main page and a project page, therefore it shares the metadata both both
+# this page is unique in that is is both a main page and a project page, therefore it shares the metadata of both
 layout: default
 title: Photography & Flickr Toys
 image: /assets/img/pages/photog.jpg